Sweden Crypto Tax 2026: 30% Flat, No Holding Exemption, and the 70% Loss Rule

 Sweden's crypto tax is one of the simplest rate structures in the EU and one of the least forgiving: a flat 30% on gains, no holding-period exemption, no tax-free allowance — and crypto losses only 70% deductible.
 The simplicity is real; the 70% loss rule and the K4 mechanics are where the after-tax outcome is actually decided.
 This guide covers all of it.

-- 30% flat on crypto capital gains (income from capital, kapital).
+- A flat 30% applies to crypto capital gains (income from capital, kapital).

-- No holding-period exemption, no tax-free allowance — 30% from the first krona.
+- There is no holding-period exemption and no tax-free allowance: 30% from the first krona.

-- Losses only 70% deductible against other capital income — a defining asymmetry.
+- Losses are only 70% deductible against other capital income, the regime's defining asymmetry.

-- Declared on the K4 appendix (other assets) to the annual return; deadline typically early May.
+- Gains are declared on the K4 appendix (other assets) to the annual return, with the deadline typically in early May.

-- Lending income generally 30% capital income; staking typically income at receipt + later disposal event.
+- Lending income is generally 30% capital income; staking is typically income at receipt plus a later disposal event.

-- DAC8: from 1 Jan 2026 CASPs report; clean cross-check given no holding-period exemption.
+- Under DAC8, from 1 January 2026 CASPs report, and the cross-check is clean given there is no holding-period exemption.

 The 30% flat rate